lonnieezell/monarch/_docs/routes.md

 # Routes

 Routing a URI to the code that should execute it is a fundamental part of any web application.
-In Myth:work, routes are defined using a folder-based approach.
+In Monarch, routes are defined using a folder-based approach.
 Each URI is directly associated with a route file.
 The route file is a file that determines what happens when a user visits a specific URI.

 An example folder structure might look like this: